 If you're not fishing or camping, there's still something for you at Greene-Sullivan State Forest.
 Other favorite activities include hunting, picnicking, mushroom hunting, horseback riding, photography and wildlife viewing.

 Greene-Sullivan State Forest has 15 rent-a-camp cabins, which are available year-round.
 Each cabin has a front porch with a swing.
 Inside there are two small rooms.
-The front room offers a small table with bench seats, corner shelf, chair, rocking chair, and a loft.
-The back room offers a bunk bed (single) and a double bed (NO LINENS or MATTRESS PROVIDED).
+The front room offers a small table with bench seats, a corner shelf, a chair, a rocking chair, and a loft.
+The backroom offers a bunk bed (single) and a double bed (NO LINENS or MATTRESS PROVIDED).
 Air or cushioned mattress recommended.
-The cabins feature ceiling fans with light, a heating/cooling unit and electrical outlets.
+The cabins feature ceiling fans with light, a heating/cooling unit, and electrical outlets.
 Reserve cabins online at Camp.IN.gov.
-(NOTE: On site sales only during off season/winter months, contact property for details).
-No pets, smoking or cooking permitted in cabins
+(NOTE: On-site sales only during off-season/winter months, contact the property for details).
+No pets, smoking, or cooking permitted in cabins

 With more than 120 lakes scattered throughout Greene-Sullivan State Forest's 9,000 acres, you'll never fall short of fishing opportunities!
 In fact, the forest offers some of the finest fishing in the state.

 Most of the lakes are stocked with largemouth bass, bluegill, and redear sunfish.
 The state record bluegill, weighing 3 lbs.
 4 ounces was taken from Reservoir #26 in 1972.
 In some of the lakes, you can find channel catfish, bullheads, crappie, and warmouth.
 Airline Lake is also stocked annually with rainbow trout as part of a statewide put-and-take trout program.

 Reservoir 26 campground has a wheelchair-accessible fishing pier.